mapbench/toolkit/README.md

 ## Benchmark

-### HD Map construction

 The *mean average precision (mAP)* is consistently used as the main indicator for evaluating model performance in our HD Map construction benchmark.

-The following two metrics are adopted to compare among models' robustness:
+The following two metrics are adopted to compare among models' robustness under sensor corruptions:
 - **mCE (the lower the better):** The *average corruption error* (in percentage) of a candidate model compared to the baseline model, which is calculated among all corruption types across three severity levels.
 - **mRR (the higher the better):** The *average resilience rate* (in percentage) of a candidate model compared to its "clean" performance, which is calculated among all corruption types across three severity levels.